react-toolbox/react-toolbox/packages/react-toolbox-themr/README.md

 export default App;
 ```

 Although `ThemeProvider` is exposed by react-toolbox, you can add your own importing directly from [react-css-themr](www.github.com/javivelasco/react-css-themr).
+Finally, *make sure* the components you use from react-toolbox are imported without bundled css.
+Check the documentation for more details.

 That's all!